-4. Think about your needs and wants
+12. Think about your needs and wants

 When your husband cheats, you may feel like he is holding all the power cards.
 Is he going to leave you for another woman?
 What can you do to “keep” him?
 Is he telling you he is torn between the two of you and doesn’t know what to do?

-Take some alone time and think about what you really want from this marriage.
+Take some alone time and think about what you want from this marriage.
 Reflect on how you got to this place.
-Maybe the relationship wasn’t so great after all and it is time to go your separate ways.
+Maybe the relationship wasn’t so great after all, and it is time to go your separate ways.

 Use this critical juncture to carve out a plan for what you want your future to look like.
-Will it be with him, or without him?
+Will it be with him or without him?
 Don’t let him unilaterally make this decision for the two of you.

-5. Above all, practice self-care
+15. Above all, practice self-care